The 2016 Stormwater Code and Manual became effective on January 1, 2016. It replaced the 2009 Stormwater Code and Manual.

 You need to get a drainage review for your construction or grading permit if:

-Projects with more than 750 square feet of land disturbing activity require a Construction Stormwater Control and Soil Amendment Standard Plan.
+Projects with more than 750 square feet of land disturbing activity must submit the following documents.

 For larger projects, you may need to submit additional documents.